 What is the Functional Movement Screen?

 A Functional Movement Screen (FMS) is a series of seven standardised tests that assess an individual’s movement patterns.
 This type of functional assessment can be used to highlight an individual’s potential risk of injury.
-It can also can be used to identify specific interventions that can be applied to reduce that injury risk.
+It can also be used to identify specific interventions that can be applied to reduce that injury risk.

 What are the 7 FMS Tests?